latchbio/latch/docs/source/automation/overview.md

-# Creating an Automaiton (WIP)
+# Workflow Automations

 Note: This document is a work in progress and is subject to change.

+**Description**

+Automations allow you to automatically run a workflow on top of folders in Latch Data based on specific triggers such as when files are added to folders.
+Automations consist of a trigger, automation workflow and your target workflow.

+* _Trigger_ allows you to specify a target directory to watch, the event which kicks off a workflow(right now we support monitoring for file addition events), and a timer for how long to wait to start the workflow after the last file has been added to the target directory.
+* _Automation workflow_ runs when the automation triggers.
+We have supplied a template workflow which reads children of the target folder, runs your _target workflow_ on children and updates which children have been processed in a table your specify inside [Latch Registry](../registry/overview.md).
+* _Target workflow_ contains the logic of how to process the files in the child directories.

-In this document, we will walk through the process of creating an automation on Latch.
-We assume that you understand how to write and register [Worfklows](../basics/what_is_a_workflow.md) on Latch.
+Below, we will walk through the process of creating an automation on Latch.
+We assume that you understand how to write and register [Workflows](../basics/what_is_a_workflow.md) on Latch.

 **Prerequisite:**
 * [Automation Workflow Template](https://github.com/latchbio/automation-wf)